 While Salesforce is a major accessibility advocate in the tech space today, the cloud-based software company had to go through its own growing pains to become an accessibility-first business.

-A few years ago, Salesforce adopted what has been called its “shift left” mentality, a design approach that puts accessibility at the very beginning of the process.
+Several years ago, Salesforce adopted what has been called its “shift left” mentality, a design approach that puts accessibility at the very beginning of the process.

 “The ‘shift left’ is how we take an iterative approach and make those improvements,” explains Tolisano.
 “It’s a way of taking and making the biggest improvements that we can, without overwhelming.”

-For instance, Salesforce will identify one success criteria from WCAG and then establish ways to scale it up throughout all of the design teams.
+For instance, Salesforce will identify one success criterion from WCAG and then establish ways to scale it up throughout all of the design teams.
 With so many different products and teams, she feels the “shift left” approach enables Salesforce to “make as big of an impact as possible with the resources, funding, and time that we have available.”

 With more companies designing products and processes with accessibility at the forefront, we can look forward to a time in which everybody can participate more fully in society, regardless of disability status—because a more accessible and inclusive world is a better world.